 Pick one activity where you often feel like it’s wasted time: maybe it’s web surfing, maybe it’s watching a guilty pleasure television show, maybe it’s chatting with friends in the school library when you should be working.
 Whatever it is, that’s your college research time.
 Dedicate one day a week using that time for researching colleges instead of the time-wasting activity.

 Where do you start?
 Anywhere, really.
 Go ahead and look of some of those “top colleges” lists.
 They’re not a good way to pick a school, but they’re a fine way to begin looking.
-Or check out College Confidential.
+Or do a basic Google search.
 Challenge yourself to look up a school that you know nothing about but see on posters near the counseling office.
 Ask your family and friends.
 Start looking more closely at the materials that have been sent to you over the past year.
 Go down the rabbit hole of web surfing, just make sure the web sites are college ones.
 If you're paying attention you’ll start to notice patterns in what appeals to you and why.
 Don’t feel like you need to have a list of schools you’re going to apply to.
 But do realize that you’ll need that list soon—a year from now at the latest—and do what it takes to get as much information as you can before you make that list.

 Pursue your interests.
 11th grade is not a good time to dabble.
 If you’re spread too thin over a number of interests—in and/or out of school—and not really doing much with any of them, then you’ve got to weed out some activities.
 You’ve got too much going on.
-Choose one or two to actively pursue and push yourself at.
+Choose one or two to actively pursue and push yourself.
 Don’t fret, there’s still a whole lifetime ahead of you to try new things and explore hobbies.
 But seriously, this isn’t the year.
 If you’re not actively pursuing it—drop it.
 Your sleep schedule and your sanity will thank you.
 If people are pressuring you to keep spreading yourself thin in order to look "well-rounded" on your college applications, remind yourself and those people that anyone can see through a fake.
 Don’t waste your time doing that.